mdn/content/files/en-us/glossary/replay_attack/index.md

   - Security
 ---

-In web security, a _replay attack_ is when an attacker intercepts a previously-sent message and resends it at a later time to get the same credentials as the original message, potentially with a different payload or instruction.
+In web security, a _replay attack_ is when an attacker intercepts a previously-sent message and resends it later to get the same credentials as the original message, potentially with a different payload or instruction.

-Replay attacks can be prevented by including a unique, single-use identifier with each message that can be used by the receiver to verify the authenticity of the transmission.
-This can take the form of a session token or "number used only once" ("nonce").
+Replay attacks can be prevented by including a unique, single-use identifier with each message that the receiver can use to verify the authenticity of the transmission.
+This identifier can take the form of a session token or "number used only once" ("nonce").

 ## See also